Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 * The result should look like this:
 ![data-connection.png](data-connection.png)

+* Once you have filled out the form, click on `Add data connection` to confirm.

 ## Create a Pipeline Server

 It is highly recommended to create your pipeline server before creating a workbench.
 So let's do that now!